DeltaXML/vscode-xpath-notebook/README.md

 A notebook comprises a set of notebooks cells.
 These cells can either be **Markdown cells** for narrative content or **Code cells** for a specific programming language.

 When a Code cell is executed, the result is rendered in an **Output cell** immediately below the current Code cell.
-The currently active **NotebookController** determines the output types that can be shown in the Output cell.
+The currently active **NotebookController** (also known as a **Kernel**) determines the output types that can be shown in the Output cell.
 Each output type will have a corresponding **NotebookRenderer** that is responsible for formatting the output type.
-For example, the result may be shown as JSON text or as an interactive HTML table.
+For example, the result may be shown as JSON text, as an interactive table or an interactive graphical plot.

 ## Create and save a new XPath Notebook